DShubhamBhardwaj/faceRecognition/README.md

 1. Face Detection: Uses Haar Cascades to detect faces in the camera feed.
 2. Face Encoding: Uses deep learning models to extract unique features from the detected face.
 3. Face Recognition: Compares the encoded features with those in the database to find a match.
-4. Authentication: If a match is found, the user is authenticated; otherwise, access is denied.v
+4. Authentication: If a match is found, the user is authenticated; otherwise, access is denied.

 ## Documentation

 https://opencv.org/